Wagner Houseboat: History

 The construction of houseboats and other floating structures became popular in the Pacific Northwest during the late 19th century, beginning as a cheap shelter for laborers in the lumber and fishing industries.
 The antisocial behavior of these floating home inhabitants quickly gave houseboats an unfavorable image due to the illegal activity that often took place on the water's edge.
 The construction of streetcars and cable cars to the Lake Washington waterfront caused houseboats to become associated with wealthier residents, who used them for social gatherings.
 During the height of their popularity, approximately 4,000 houseboats rested on the waterways in and around Seattle, however those numbers declined to nearly 500 during the 1950s.

-The Wagner Houseboat was built before 1912 and originally docked near Madison Park.
-In 1938, the city of Seattle required houseboats on Lake Washington to be connected to sewer lines after installing lines along the shores of the lake.
+The Wagner Houseboat was built in 1912 and originally docked near Madison Park.
+In 1938, after installing sewer lines along the shores of the lake, the city of Seattle required houseboats on Lake Washington to be connected to sewer lines.
 The requirement to add expensive sewer lines caused a mass migration of houseboats from Lake Washington to Lake Union, where there was no sewer requirement until 1967.
 In 1938, the Wagner Houseboat was towed from Lake Washington to its current location on Lake Union.

-Wagner's ownership
+Wagner's Ownership

 In the late 1950s, during a summer internship, Dick Wagner "fell in love with Seattle".
 At the time, he was an architecture student in New York City where his love for building design flourished.
 He would walk the streets of New York and admire the historic design of the local architecture.
 Dick preferred to learn through hands-on experience rather than from a textbook and classroom setting.
 Upon graduating from both Yale and Columbia, Dick returned to Seattle with a passion to turn Seattle into a national treasure and destination location for tourists.
 Dick's impression on the waterfront communities of Seattle will be felt forever.
 He had a passion for teaching others to sail regardless of economic or cultural ability, which led to the creation of the Center for Wooden Boats.
 His mission was to make sailing accessible to the public and to teach them sailing through hands of experience.
 Dick died at his home on April 20, 2017.

 Also, a strong advocate for hands-on learning, Colleen had a degree in fine arts and was a talented artist.
 Along with her husband, Colleen was co-founder of the Center for Wooden Boats with a strong passion for maritime history.
 Colleen was also the founder and executive director of the Discovery Modelers Education Center.
 For her impact on the preservation of maritime history, Colleen was awarded the Association of King County Historical Organizations' Board Legacy award in 2019.
-After her husband Dick passed away in 2017, Colleen continued living in the Old Boathouse until she passed away on January 2, 2020.
+After her husband Dick died in 2017, Colleen continued living in the Wagner Boathouse until her death on January 2, 2020.
 Colleen is remembered for her welcoming spirit and passion for maritime history and preservation.